-- Volatility measures how bond prices respond to interest rate changes. - It is key to the risk management of interest rate-sensitive securities. - Assume level-coupon bonds here.
+- Volatility measures how bond prices respond to interest rate changes. - It is key to the risk management of interest rate-sensitive securities.

 Price Volatility (concluded)

 - What is the sensitivity of the percentage price change to changes in interest rates? - Define price volatility by